 1. If I choose the option of one mag/one EIS, the mag has a fix firing advance and the EIS has a variable firing advance: how can this set-up work properly?

-An electronic ignition always fires at 25 degrees or earlier.
-Magnetos are set to fire at 25 degrees, period.
-So the spark is already going when the mag fires and hence has very little effect.
+Our electronic ignition always fires at the same time as the magneto or earlier.
+Magnetos are set to fire at fixed timing point (like 25 deg BTDC), period.
+So the combustion is already underway when the mag fires and hence has very little effect.

 2. What is the typical duration of spark for the EIS?
 How is this a benefit?

 The EIS holds the spark for twenty degrees duration of crank.
 A magneto has a spark-duration of approximately five degrees of crank.
 A CDI system has an even shorter spark-duration than a magneto.
 The longer spark keeps igniting the unburned fuel which is spinning like a tornado as it comes by the spark plug.
 As a result, this longer spark leads to better fuel efficiency and cleaner plugs.

 3. What are some typical fuel consumption gains when an EIS is used?

 Typically a 10-15% fuel reduction can be expected is when using one EIS.
 At higher altitudes, the fuel reduction improves even more, in some cases as much as 30%.
 Also, we have recorded gains of actual horsepower output on 4-cylinder Lycoming engines at low altitudes.
 At higher altitudes, the horsepower gain increases even more.
 (High altitude refers to cruising altitudes of 10,000 feet or more).
 There are several pilot reports that are being collected in the Testimonial section of the Electroair website with data showing substantial performance improvement.

 4. What are the voltage requirements to start and run the EIS?

 We have systems for either a 12V or 24V aircraft.

 5. Where should the coils and controller mount?